“I have recurring wrist, elbow, and shoulder pain caused by my time spent at the computer”.

 Working with an Alexander Teacher

 Alexander teachers most commonly work with students one on one.
 This allows the teacher to focus the lesson on the student’s unique habits, needs and learning style.

 The skills of the Alexander Technique are simple.
 However, it is often hard to see your own habits, especially at first.
 Therefore, the aid of a certified teacher can be quite helpful.
 Alexander teachers are trained in a very special use of their hands.
-One of the many benefits of one on one lessons is that the teacher is able to give you hands on help.
+One of the many benefits of one on one lessons is that the teacher can give you hands on guidance.
 This can greatly facilitate your learning.
-Often in a group setting, this hands on help is not practical.

 In a typical lesson the teacher will use verbal instruction and this gentle hands on guidance to teach you how to consciously reduce habitual interference with the head-spine relationship and to approach everyday movements with less effort and more ease.
 You may also work on releasing tension while lying on a bodywork table.
 Some teachers do teach in groups and this can be a good way to get an introduction to the Alexander Technique.